That's a famous saying and it was repeated by Tiger Woods.

 "It's not what you achieve in life that's important, it's what you overcome."

 I saved that night he hit the fire hydrant, got divorced, and had his life turned upside down, for the end.
 You know the line, "He who is without sin..."
-There isn't one among us who doesn't wish they could change something they did.
+There isn't one among us who doesn't wish they could change something they've done.
 Not one.
 I bet Tiger wishes he could.
-Forgiveness is something that we are taught from the beginning.
+Forgiveness is something I was taught from the beginning.
 I forgive him.
 If you don't, I get that.
 Don't watch.
-Tell your kids, your grandkids, whatever you want.
+Tell your kids, your grandkids, not to.
+Do whatever you want.

-I'll tell mine I saw the greatest who ever played.
+I'll tell my grandkids I saw the greatest who ever played.

 By the way, Jordan Spieth won the 2015 Masters by four strokes and won wire to wire.